History of the national register establishment

 What information does the business register offer?

-Who has access to the register?
+Who has the right to access the register?

 What information does the register hold?